Where to Find the Best Canadian Small-Cap Stocks

 In Canada’s food, drug and mass stores, the company holds 25% market share.
 But while its products are sold in 10,000 locations across Canada, you don’t need to live in in the country to enjoy the benefits; Jamieson distributes products in over 40 countries.

-Look for the company to continue expanding overseas, especially in China and India, the latter of which it has recently entered through an exclusive five-year distribution agreement with MedPlus, the second-largest pharmacy chain in the country.
+Look for the company to continue expanding overseas, especially in China (it just signed a new product licensing deal) and India, the latter of which it has recently entered through an exclusive five-year distribution agreement with MedPlus, the second largest pharmacy chain in the country.

 Canadian Small-Cap Stock #5: Questor Technology (QST.V, QUTIF)